Deep into another world.

 One hot afternoon Sean Kernan wandered into the Kampala Boxing Club in Uganda — for no good reason.
-He knew nothing about boxing and didn’t really care.
+He knew nothing about boxing and honestly didn’t really care.

-So naturally he hung out there for the next seven years, returning again and again to film a deep dive into the far-off world of big-city boxers in Africa, with all of its passion, humanity, and ferocious focus.
+But this was another world...so naturally he hung out there for the next seven years, returning again and again to film a deep dive into the far-off world of big-city boxers in Africa, with all of its passion, humanity, and ferocious focus.